ABOUT

 Her education is complemented by extracurricular courses in the fields of image studies, archival science, heritage education, and museological processes, taken at institutions such as the Moreira Salles Institute, the National Archives, IBRAM (Brazilian Institute of Museums), and IPHAN (National Institute of Historic and Artistic Heritage).

-She currently works in the management of cultural and historical archives, dedicated to the preservation of memories and narratives through the organization, conservation, and curation of artistic and mnemonic collections.
-Her work seeks to build bridges between past narratives and future perspectives, understanding memory as a tool that spans multiple temporalities.
+She is currently dedicated to the management of cultural and historical archives, with particular emphasis on the archives of the artist Eustáquio Neves and the photographer Victor Moriyama.
+Her work centers on the preservation of memories and narratives through the organization, conservation, and reaserch of artistic and mnemonic archives.
+She seeks to build bridges between past narratives and future perspectives, understanding memory as a tool that spans multiple temporalities.

 Fotografia de Pedro Martins